 “Is what you discuss with a financial planner confidential?”

 Financial Planning Client Confidentiality

-Unlike lawyers, financial advisors do not have attorney-client privilege.
-That is, what is discussed between a lawyer and their client may be kept private.
+Unlike lawyers, financial advisors do not have an attorney-client privilege.
+This means that what is discussed between a lawyer and their client may be kept private.

-Of course, there are certain exceptions for CFP® professional-client confidentiality – such as in response to a proper legal process.
-If you’re interested in the circumstances of when you can’t expect confidentiality from your CERTIFIED FINANCIAL PLANNERTM professional, you can read about them here.
+Of course, there are exceptions for CFP® Board imposed client confidentiality – such as in response to a proper legal process.
+If you’re interested in when you can’t expect confidentiality from your CERTIFIED FINANCIAL PLANNERTM Professional, you can read the Code of Ethics here.